hapax/hapax.github.io/assets/benford.md

 $$

-The role of facts about the world is to help us triangulate in Fermi space, and zero in on low-variance subestimates.
+The role of facts about the world is to help us triangulate in Fermi space and zero in on low-variance subestimates.
 For instance, if $e^Z$ is the population of Chile, I can split $Z$ into number of provinces $e^X$ multiplied by the average number of people per province $e^Y$.
-This is likely to *increase* the error, since I know less about its provinces of Chile than I do about Chile compared to other countries.
+But this is likely to *increase* the error, since I know less about provinces of Chile than I do about Chile compared to other countries.

 <!--